elf4j/elf4j-provider/README.md

 The elf4j-engine has two buffers.
 A front buffer that, on the one end, takes in log entries/events from the main application process and, on the other end, hands over the logging tasks to a single log processing thread.
-The single thread ensures chronological order among log events, although, the processing of a single log event can be multithreaded.
+The single thread ensures chronological order among log events, although, the processing of each single log event can be multithreaded.
 For example, in case of multiple writers, they can process the same log event in parallel; however, they need to coordinate and await the completion of all writer threads for that log event before converging back to the single processing thread and moving on to process the next.
 There is also a back buffer that, on the one end, takes in